KapitalApp/.github/profile/README.md

 With Kapital, you can easily compare and choose the best financial products that suit your specific needs.
 Our platform provides you with a comprehensive overview of various financial products, including loans 💸, mortgages 🏠, credit cards 💳, insurance policies 🛡️ and more.

-Our state-of-the-art algorithms 🧠 analyze your financial situation and preferences to provide you with tailored recommendations 💡.
+Our state-of-the-art algorithms 🧠 analyze your financial situation and preferences to provide you with tailored recommendations.
 Whether you are looking for a personal loan to cover an unexpected expense, a mortgage to buy a new home 🏠, or insurance to protect your assets 💼, Kapital can help you find the best options.

 Here's what you can expect from Kapital: